parasop/poru/README.md

 </p>

 <p align="center">
-this version support only lavalink v4
+note: this version support only lavalink v4 or above
 </p>